NSS-Data-Instructional-Stuff/data-engineering/labs/lab-1.1/README.md

 ### Part 5
 Read the `people_none.csv` file, and save it as `people_none_<yourLastName>.csv`.
-Take all of the values that are 'NONE' and change them to NULL.
+Take all of the values that are 'NONE' or NaN and change them to NULL.

 ### Part 6
 Read in the `file people_broken.csv`